byu-is-403/syllabus/data-structures/assignment/mvc-data-structures-basics.md

 ## Requirements

-Create a new C# Console Application.
-In the `Main` function, add a new variable of type `Queue` that contains items of type `string`.
+Create a new ASP.NET Web Application (.NET Framework).
+Add a new controller called `Index`.
+In the `Index` controller, add a new variable of type `Queue` that contains items of type `string`.

 * Create a variable for a `Queue` with items of type `string`